What Food Cravings Mean – Check Out This Simple Chart

 6 Tips to Deal With Your Cravings

-Intermittent fasting helps reduce your food cravings in two very important ways:
+Intermittent fasting helps reduce your food cravings in two significant ways:

-1. It improves your insulin sentivity.
+- It improves your insulin sensitivity.
 Cravings are often due to blood sugar ups and downs.
-When you fast. your body doesn’t have to produce insulin, which helps improves your insulin sensitibity and stabilizes your blood suga levels.
+When you fast.
+Your body doesn’t have to produce insulin, which helps improve your insulin sensitivity and stabilizes your blood sugar levels.
 You will often hear that fasting causes you to overeat later.
-It’s not true, particularly for longer fasting windows (20-36 hours).
+It’s untrue, particularly for longer fasting windows (20-36 hours).

-2. It breaks down some of your food associations.
+- It breaks down some of your food associations.
 Many of your food cravings are caused by lifelong habits you created.
 You have made associations in your brain that bring you comfort.
 For example, your mid-afternoon sugary snack makes you feel happy.
-Not having the option to eat will help you break these habits as you learn new was to feel satified.
+Not having the option to eat will help you break these habits as you learn new ways to feel satisfied.

 To learn more about using intermittent fasting as a tool to reach your health goals, don’t forget to sign up for my Intermittent Fasting 101 Workshop.